-There are lots of opportunities to volunteer to help conserve, enhance and raise awreness of our special Shropshire Hills landscape.
+There are lots of opportunities to volunteer to help conserve, enhance and raise awareness of our special Shropshire Hills landscape.
 We hope you'll find something to suit you from the list below.

-We offer volunteering activities around fundraising, recruiting new members to Friends of the Shropshire Hills AONB, and ad-hoc tree planting and survey work.
-Training and support is provided for all volunteer roles, so please get in touch through our contact us page for more information.
+We offer volunteering activities around fundraising, recruiting new members to Friends of the Shropshire Hills AONB, tree planting and survey work.
+Training and support is provided for all volunteer roles, so please get in touch through our contact page for more information.

 Other local organisations and community groups offer a range of volunteering opportunities in the Shropshire Hills.
 Please contact them direct for more information.